Skip to content

 United States

-Senators Mark Warner (D-VA) and Mike Rounds (R-SD) introduced the Economy of the Future Commission Act (S.3339), creating a bipartisan commission of industry and academic experts with two deliverables: a 7-month interim report on projected AI employment changes and a 13-month final report with legislative recommendations on education, retraining, taxation, and unemployment insurance 1.
-Google, Microsoft, Meta, IBM, and the Information Technology and Innovation Foundation have endorsed the measure 2.
+Senators Mark Warner (D-VA) and Mike Rounds (R-SD) introduced the Economy of the Future Commission Act (S.3339), creating a bipartisan body with industry and academic experts to deliver a 7-month interim report on expected AI employment changes and a 13-month final report with legislative recommendations on education, training, taxation, and unemployment insurance.
+Google, Microsoft, Meta, IBM, and the Information Technology and Innovation Foundation back the measure.

 Three-quarters of US federal revenue comes from taxing labour.
 Two economists have mapped what happens to the fiscal base when the labour shrinks.